claire-b415/claireb-studio/src/data/blog/hacking-the-robot-tax.md

 ---
-title: "Hacking the Robot Tax: How to Surface in 2026 Without Pandering"
+title: Hacking the Robot Tax: How to Surface in 2026 Without Pandering
-pubDate: "2026-01-04"
+pubDate: 2026-01-04
-author: "Claire B"
+author: "Claire B."
 tags:
 - "Robot Tax"
 - "Human Proof"